Creating an Access Control Policy

 If you select the ICMP protocol in the previous step, you do not need to specify ports for the source and the destination.
 Hence, the option to select ports will not be displayed.

-Access Control: Device & OS Access Settings Page
+The Device & OS Access Settings sidebar is displayed.

-• Default Access: Select one of the following options:
+3. Select a Default Access.
+Select one of the following options:

 • Allow Traffic: This allows traffic from the user added devices.

-• Block Traffic: This deny traffic from the user added devices.
+• Block Traffic: This denies traffic from the user added devices.

 • Rule Name: Enter the name of the rule.